israelowusu/devops-cloud-eng-projects/README.md

-# README.md
+# DevOps/Cloud Engineering Projects

-## Project-1_LAMP_STACK_IMPLEMENTATION Summary
+## Project-1: LAMP Stack Setup (Linux, Apache, MySQL, PHP)

-This project sets up a LAMP stack (Linux, Apache, MySQL, PHP) on an AWS EC2 instance running Ubuntu Server.
+This project sets up a LAMP stack on an AWS EC2 instance running Ubuntu Server.

-1. **Setup Apache**: Begin by installing Apache, which will serve as the web server.
-Ensure Apache is running and verify its status.
+1. **Setup Apache**: Install and configure Apache as the web server.
+Verify Apache is running and accessible.

-2. **Configure Security**: Adjust the AWS security group settings to allow incoming traffic on port 80, which is necessary for HTTP communication.
+2. **Configure Security**: Adjust AWS security group settings to allow HTTP traffic on port 80.

-3. **Install MySQL**: Install MySQL to manage and store your data.
-Run the included security script to set up a root password and secure the installation.
+3. **Install MySQL**: Install MySQL to manage data.
+Secure the installation with a root password and security script.

-4. **Install PHP**: Install PHP along with the necessary modules to enable PHP support in Apache.
-Confirm that PHP is working by checking its version.
+4. **Install PHP**: Install PHP with necessary modules for Apache.
+Confirm PHP functionality.

-5. **Configure Apache Virtual Host**: Create a new directory for your site and set up a virtual host configuration file to manage your domain or project directory.
-Enable this new site configuration and disable the default Apache site.
+5. **Configure Apache Virtual Host**: Set up a directory for your site and configure a virtual host for domain management.

-6. **Test Web Server**: Create a basic HTML file to verify that the virtual host is correctly serving content.
-Access your site via the public IP address to check its functionality.
+6. **Test Web Server**: Create an HTML file to verify the virtual host setup.
+Access the site using the server’s public IP.

-7. **Enable PHP Processing**: Modify Apache’s configuration to prioritize PHP files over HTML files.
-Create a PHP info page to confirm that PHP is properly processing requests.
+7. **Enable PHP Processing**: Modify Apache to prioritize PHP files and create a PHP info page to test functionality.

-8. **Secure PHP Info**: Remove the PHP info page once you’ve confirmed that PHP is operational, as it can expose sensitive server information.
+8. **Secure PHP Info**: Remove the PHP info page after confirming PHP functionality to avoid exposing sensitive server details.

+---

+## Project-1: LEMP Stack Setup (Linux, Nginx, MySQL, PHP)

+This project sets up a LEMP stack on an AWS EC2 instance running Ubuntu Server.

+1. **Setup Nginx**: Install and configure Nginx as the web server.
+Ensure Nginx is running and accessible via the public IP.

+2. **Configure Security**: Modify AWS security groups to allow HTTP traffic on port 80 for Nginx.

+3. **Install MySQL**: Install MySQL for data management.
+Secure it with a root password and user account configuration.

+4. **Install PHP**: Install PHP with `php-fpm` to work with Nginx and necessary modules for MySQL communication.

+5. **Configure Nginx Server Block**: Set up a directory structure for your website and create a server block to manage the domain.

+6. **Test Web Server**: Create an HTML file to verify the server block configuration and test site access.

+7. **Enable PHP Processing**: Configure Nginx to process PHP files using `php-fpm`.
+Create a PHP info page to confirm PHP processing.

+8. **Connect PHP to MySQL**: Create a sample database and PHP script to retrieve data from MySQL and display it on the webpage.

-This setup ensures that you have a fully functional LAMP stack ready for developing and hosting web applications.
+This setup ensures a fully functional LEMP stack, ready for deploying PHP-based web applications.